-A physical barrier consisting of large boulders placed end-to-end or fencing shall be maintained at all times at the mining permit boundary to prevent inadvertent public access.
-In addition, a minimum 10 foot wide horizontal safety bench shall be provided at the junction between the top of rock and the toe of any overburden cut slope.
+A physical barrier consisting of large boulders placed end-to-end or fencing shall be maintained at all times at the mining permit-boundary to prevent inadvertent public access.
+In addition, a minimum 10 foot wide horizontal safety bench shall be provided at the junction between the top of rock and the toe of any overburden cut slope

-12. Visual Screening
+Visual Screening

-- A. Existing vegetation shall be maintained between the mine and public thoroughfares to screen the operation from the public.
-Additional screening methods, such as constructing earthen berms, shall be employed as deemed appropriate by the Department. - B. Vegetated earthen berms shall be located and constructed as shown on the Site Plan Map dated March 1, 2001.
-In addition to grasses, loblolly and/or Virginia pines or other acceptable evergreen species shall be planted as deemed appropriate by the Department to improve visual and noise buffering. - C. The operation shall be situated to optimize natural screening of the operation from public view from Interstate 40 and the Umstead State Park property.
+A. Existing vegetation shall be maintained between the mine and public thoroughfares to screen the operation from the public.
+Additional screening methods, such as constructing earthen berms, shall be employed as deemed appropriate by the Department.

+The operation shall be situated to optimize natural screening of the operation from public view from Interstate 40 and Umstead State Park property.
 The visual screening plan shall include maintaining undisturbed buffer areas of natural vegetation as shown on the site plan dated March 10, 1981.
-Additionally, a vegetated earthen berm shall be constructed east of the processing plant and stockpile area as shown on the revised site plans dated March 10, 1981 and February 14, 1991.
-Visual screening such as vegetated earthen berms and/or evergreen trees shall be placed as necessary to supplement natural screening. - D. A vegetated earthen berm shall be constructed between the Wake Stone Corporation plant and the western boundary of Umstead State Park as shown on Wake Stone Corporation's site plan dated March 10, 1981 and February 14, 1991. - E. Berm dimensions shall be no less than indicated on Wake Stone Corporation's site plans dated March 10, 1981 and February 14, 1991 and may be higher and longer than shown.
+Additionally a vegetated earthen berm shall be constructed east of the processing plant and stockpile area as shown on the revised site plan dated March 10, 1981 and February 14, 1991.
+Visual screening such as vegetated earthen berms and/or evergreen trees shall be placed as necessary to supplement natural screening.

+A vegetated earthen berm shall be constructed between the Wake Stone Corporation plant and the western boundary of Umstead State Park as shown on Wake Stone Corporation's site plan dated March 10, 1981' and February 14, 1991.

+Berm dimensions shall be no less than indicated on Wake Stone Corporation's site plans dated March 10, 1981 and February 14, 1991 and may be higher and longer than shown.